-The Historical Society of Washington, D.C. offices, research services, and exhibits in addition to the D.C.
-Public Library’s Special Collections-Washingtoniana services, will go on hiatus at the end of the day on Friday, July 7 in order to plan and prepare for the restoration of the Carnegie Library.
+The Historical Society of Washington, D.C. offices, research services, and exhibits will go on hiatus at the end of the day on Friday, July 7.
+Also, the D.C.
+Public Library’s Special Collections-Washingtoniana services located at the Historical Society will close to plan and prepare for the restoration of the Carnegie Library.

 Services will resume in the early fall from the Historical Society’s temporary new home.
 To receive updates join our mailing list or follow us on social media @DCHistory.
 The Historical Society will return to the Carnegie Library as co-tenants with Apple once the restoration is complete.